The 24 Seasonal Points or Solar Terms of TCM

 24 Solar Terms and Chinese Medicine (TCM)

-Chinese Medicine (TCM) emphasizes the need to alter our behaviour based on the external environment to maintain health and vitality and avoid disease.
+Chinese Medicine (TCM) emphasizes the need to adapt our behaviour based on the external environment to maintain health and vitality and avoid disease.
 So we can use the solar terms as guideposts when harmonizing our diet and lifestyle choices to match the natural world.

 Learn more about the solar terms and ways you can take care of yourself during each season below: